 "Your review should be truthful and constitute your opinion and experience with your current or former employer.
 We don't take sides regarding factual disputes, so we expect you to stand behind your statements expressed in your content."

 Glassdoor allows you to flag any reviews you might find untruthful or violate the terms of Glassdoor in any other way.
-Flagging a comment doesn't guarantee that the forum will pull it down.
+Flagging a comment doesn't guarantee that the moderates will pull it down.

 The company usually sends the flagged comments back to the reviewer, asking them to amend or justify their review.
 This process can take a long time, and the results may differ from what you seek.